b0kch01/valorant-cheat/README.md

   <img src="./images/valorantLogo.png" width=100>

-  # Valorant Cheat
+  # VALORANT Cheat
   ```
-  💎 Valorant triggerbot built in Python (use at your own risk!)
+  💎 VALORANT triggerbot built in Python (use at your own risk!)
   ```

 </div>